-Candidates for the jazz studies major must, in addition to the other audition requirements, choose their musical selections from the following list.
+In addition to satisfying the classical audition requirements, applicants for the jazz studies major must choose their musical selections from the following list.
 Accompaniment will be provided.
 All keys indicated are concert keys.
 If you would prefer to perform a song in a different key, you must bring three copies of the lead sheet (melody with chord symbols) in that key.

 - Standards (choose one):

 * "All the Things You Are" (in Ab, starts on Fmi)

 * "Blue Skies" (in F, starts on Dmi)

 * "I Got Rhythm" (in Bb)

 * "They Can't Take That Away from Me" (in Eb)